 Events & Anniversaries

 In 2022 Dresden and Elbland are celebrating its historic past with top-class concerts, exhibitions, and baroque festivals including several significant events.

 There is the 350th anniversary of the death of Kapellmeister Heinrich Schutz, who, after studying in Venice, wrote the very first German opera.

 The 300th birthday of Bernardo Bellotto, who came from Venice under the brand name “Canaletto” was an artist who captured Dresden’s beauty on canvas.

-One of the the cities most important modern painters is Gerhard Richter.
-On the occasion of his 90th birthday there will be an exhibition in his honour.
+One of the city’s most important modern painters is Gerhard Richter.
+On the occasion of his 90th birthday, there will be an exhibition in his honour.
 Richter was born in Dresden and studied at the Dresden Art Academy.
 In 2006 he handed over his archive to the Staatliche Kunstsammlungen (State Art Collections) in Dresden.